 - Adjust academic schedules to include more Friday classes and reduce the number of long weekends during the semester

 Social-norms approaches, which focus on correcting student misperceptions about how much their peers drink, have been widely implemented.
-However, new research shows that these approaches may work best in individual and online applications, in which students receive personalized feedback, but they are less effective as part of campus-wide campaigns.
+However, new research shows that these approaches may work best in individual and online applications, in which students receive personalized feedback, but they are much less effective as part of campus-wide campaigns.

 Accumulating research shows that campus–community partnerships can be effective.
 With the involvement of campus administrators, local law enforcement, merchants, residents, and local leaders, these partnerships address college drinking through the application and consistent enforcement of community policies.
 Effective campus–community partnership strategies can include: